 Winter Car Rental Tips

-When renting a car in the winter, know what the weather will look like and plan ahead for any contingencies.
-Use a weather app or check the news for any approaching snow, sleet, or conditions that might make driving more difficult, such as icy roads or low visibility.
-Keep in mind that challenging weather conditions can sneak up on you, and have a backup plan of what you’ll do if driving is no longer an option.
+Before setting foot on the rental lot, take a look at the weather forecast and plan ahead for any contingencies.
+Use a weather app or check the news for any approaching snow, sleet or stormy conditions that might make driving more difficult, such as icy roads or low visibility.
+Keep in mind that challenging weather conditions can sneak up on you.
+Have a backup plan for what you’ll do if driving is no longer an option.

 Pick the right car

-Safety is paramount when renting a car in the winter.
-Before leaving the rental car agency, double-check that your rental car’s tire pressure is where it should be.
-Always make sure you’re driving with enough gas, that you and your passengers are wearing your seatbelts, and that you’re staying with—or even under—the speed limit, especially when driving in snow or ice.
-Make sure that you can see out of all your mirrors, and be sure to engage any additional safety features—like airbags and rear-and-side mirror cameras—whenever possible.
+Safety is paramount when renting a car for a snowy trip.
+Before leaving the rental car agency, double-check that your car’s tire pressure is where it should be.
+You can usually find your car’s recommended pressure on the inside of the driver’s side door and in the car’s instruction manual, if available.
+Always make sure you’re driving with enough gas, that you and your passengers are wearing your seatbelts and that you’re staying with, or even under, the speed limit, especially when driving in snow or ice.
+Be sure to engage any additional safety features like lane assist and blind spot alerts whenever possible.

 Double-check that you understand the terms of your rental before driving off the lot.
-Come prepared with a current license and credit card, and make sure you’re clear on your rental agency’s policies and procedures, including their terms around additional drivers, age requirements, after-hour returns, late or overtime fees, and any cost responsibility or liability for damages.
-Don’t be afraid to ask questions—the more you know upfront, the fewer surprises you’ll have to deal with at the time you return your car.
+Come prepared with a current license and credit card, and make sure you’re clear on your rental agency’s policies and procedures.
+The agency may have rules regarding additional drivers, age requirements, late or after-hours returns and cost responsibility or liability for damages.
+Don’t be afraid to ask questions.
+The more you know up front, the fewer surprises you’ll have to deal with when you return your car.

 Disclosure: This article is for educational purposes.
 It is not intended to provide legal, investment, or financial advice and is not a substitute for professional advice.
 It does not indicate the availability of any Citi product or service.
 For advice about your specific circumstances, you should consult a qualified professional.